vijayvarma392/binaryBHexp/README.md

 inspiral.
 It is interesting to see how the remnant spin direction is very close to the direction of the orbital angular momentum near merger.

+#### Precessing binary black hole with varying camera angle

 <img src="animations/precessing_auto_rotate.gif" width="500"/>

-Here we show the same animation, but with varying camera angle.
+Here we show the same animation, but with a varying camera angle.
 We project the wavefrom only on the bottom plane.
 In the plot at the bottom we see how the waveform changes based on the viewing angle; this is because the different modes (spin-weighted spherical harmonic modes) combine with different weights